f5devcentral/terraform-aws-f5-sca/README.md

 - [F5 Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) does not support assume roles, so the credentials to write to your AWS service will need to be included as part of the decleration.
 - [F5 Cloud Failover](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/userguide/aws.html) supports the use of Assume Role, enabling shared VPCs.
 - Customized AMIs - users may need custom AMIs for reasons such as baking a hotfix into the boot image or [encyprtion](https://clouddocs.f5.com/cloud/public/v1/aws/AWS_encrypted_volumes.html).
 Please refer to the [F5 Image Generator](https://clouddocs.f5.com/cloud/public/v1/ve-image-gen_index.html).
 Please contact your F5 sales team if you need information on building an encrypted marketplace image.
 - The environment deployed by this set of templates is for demo and experimentation.
-They can be easily modified to meet Guardrails.
-You will need to remove the EIPs from the MGMT interfaces and update the SG policy for SSH.
+These templates can be modified to meet more specific needs; For example you will need to remove the EIPs from the MGMT interfaces and update the SG policy for SSH.

+__Architectural__
+- F5 products can be deployed in shared services accounts, such as Networking, if one is creating a similar operational model to the data center.
+- F5 products can be deployed in non-shared accounts
+- Align to Applicaiton Migraiton Phase
+    - Rehost - Active/Standby is the most common.
+Unless there is a technical need for an Intra AZ pattern using an Inter AZ pattern is best as it protects against an AZ failure
+    - Replatform/Rearchitect - Active/Standy or Active/Active patterns; users are starting to leverage tools such as service discovery or integrating with conatiner based applications.
+- Align to Application capacity needs
+- Align to Failure domain patterns

 ## Sizing a Deployment